datagrok-ai/public/help/deploy/complete-setup/configure-auth.md

 To setup OpenID authentication:

 1. On the left **Sidebar** go to **Settings** > **Users and Sessions**.
 Authentication settings page appears.
-2. Enable *Open Id authentication* to use the OpenID method
+2. To use the OpenID method enable *Open Id authentication*
 3. Get a well-known-configuration route and set it to **Open Id Config Endpoint**.
 It should look like `https://login.datagrok.ai/.well-known/openid-configuration`
 4. Set *Open Id Client Id* and *Open Id Secret* as in your OpenId provider
 5. Set the *Open Id Code Challenge method* if you enabled authorization code encryption.
 In most cases, it is `S256`
-6. Set *Open Id Login Claim*, *Open Id Email Claim*, *Open Id First Name Claim*, and *Open Id Last Name Claim* to provide optional claims for the application
+6. To provide optional claims for the application set *Open Id Login Claim*, *Open Id Email Claim*, *Open Id First Name Claim*, and *Open Id Last Name Claim*
-7. You can enable/disable OpenID auto-login using the *Open Id Auto Login* checkbox
+7. To enable enable/disable OpenID auto-login use the *Open Id Auto Login* option
 8. Make sure the correct **Web Root** is set in the left **Sidebar** > **Settings** > **Admin** section

 ## LDAP authentication

-You can integrate Datagrok with your LDAP server by enabling the smooth domain authentication mechanism across all your services.
-You can also use Active Directory to authenticate by this method.
+To enable LDAP or Active Directory authentication:

 1. On the left **Sidebar** go to **Settings** > **Users and Sessions**.
 Authentication settings page appears.
 2. Enable *Domain authentication* to use the LDAP method
 3. Enable *Domain signup* to enable all users present on a domain controller to authenticate in the Datagrok platform.
    If the option is disabled, it is required to create the user in the Datagrok platform first to allow the user to log into the platform
-4. Configure LDAP server address/DNS name
+4. Configure LDAP server address/DNS name in *LDAP Host*
-5. Set LDAP server port
+5. Set *LDAP port*
-6. Enable LDAP SSL if you use LDAPS on your server
+6. Enable *LDAP SSL* if you use LDAPS on your server
-7. Set LDAP Base DN.
-It should look like `dc=datagrok,dc=ai`.
+7. Set *LDAP Base DN*.
+The Base DN is a starting point within the directory's [hierarchical structure](https://docs.oracle.com/cd/E19182-01/820-6573/ghusi/index.html) from which LDAP searches and operations are performed.
+For example `dc=datagrok,dc=ai`.
-8. Set LDAP User DN.
-It should look like `CN=USER-DATAGROK,OU=users,DC=datagrok,DC=ai`
+8. To set user and groups set *LDAP User DN*.
+For example `CN=USER-DATAGROK,OU=users,DC=datagrok,DC=ai`
-9. Set LDAP User password
+9. Set *LDAP User password*